-To find a PCP, go to www.ehp.org and search for primary care providers at Find a Provider.
-To designate or change your PCP, sign into your online HealthLink@Hopkins membership account to send a secure email to EHP, or call EHP Customer Service at 410-424-4450 or 800-261-2393.
-You may select a pediatrician as the designated PCP for your children.
+To find a PCP for a spouse or child (if they do not designate the DPC Practice as their PCP), go to www.ehp.org and search for primary care providers at Find a Provider.
+To designate or change a family member's PCP, sign into your online HealthLink@Hopkins membership account to send a secure email to EHP, or call EHP Customer Service at 410-424-4450 or 800-261-2393.

-Three Ways to Receive Care
+Four Ways to Receive Care

-Under the Preferred Provider Organization, the EHP Medical Plan offers three ways to receive care:
+In addition to care provided by the DPC Practice, the EHP Medical Plan offers four ways to receive care:

-- The highest level of benefits is paid for treatment by EHP Preferred providers in the EHP Network. - The next highest level of benefits is paid for treatment by EHP or Cigna PPO Network providers that are not EHP Preferred providers. - The lowest level of benefits is paid for treatment by Out-of-Network providers.
+- The highest level of benefits is paid for treatment by EHP Select Pediatric providers. - The next highest level of benefits is paid for treatment by EHP Preferred providers.

+- The next highest level of benefits is paid for treatment by EHP or Cigna PPO Network providers that are not EHP Preferred providers. - The lowest level of benefits is paid for treatment by Out-of-Network providers.